tc10815/WordleSolverMultithreaded/README.md

 # WordleHelper
 ## Written in Rust with multithreading.

 A program that assists players by analyzing Wordle Puzzles, identifying possible answers and recommending guesses.
-A binary is compiled here for Windows, but naturally this source code can be compiled for any operating system.
+A binary is compiled here for Windows, but naturally this source code can be compiled for any operating system (see bottom of README for Linux instructions).
 It works by trying out every possible guess with every possible answer scenario, ultimately recommending the guess which leads to the smallest possible answer pool on average, after the result of all possible guesses applied to all answers scenarios are averaged together.